Far behind Merkel, German left leader plots party revival

 He is also looking into ways to boost investment in infrastructure and get capital flowing to start-ups, as part of a push to bolster the SPD's image as a guardian of the economy and defender of the middle class.
 During last year's election, polls showed this was one of the SPD's big weaknesses.

-Joerg Asmussen, who moved to the SPD-run labour ministry from a top job at the European Central Bank when the coalition was formed, argues in party newspaper "Berliner Republik" that the SPD must move to the centre to win new supporters.
+Joerg Asmussen, who moved to the SPD-run labor ministry from a top job at the European Central Bank when the coalition was formed, argues in party newspaper "Berliner Republik" that the SPD must move to the center to win new supporters.

 "To emerge from the 25 percent ghetto we need a broader new agenda aimed at the middle class," he wrote.
 "This is the only way we Social Democrats can hope to claim the Chancellery again at some point in future."